joolstorrentecalo/gitlab-foss/doc/user/project/protected_tags.md

 Prerequisites:

-- You must have at least the Maintainer role in your project.
+- You must have the Owner role in your project.

 To do this: